silviopaganini/darknet-docker-nvidia/README.md

 1) Clone this repo

-2) Build the machine (this step might take a while, go make some coffee)
+2) Build the machine (this step might take a while, go make some ☕️)
 ```bash
 docker build -t darknet .
 ````